Milad244/Milad-Sphere/README.md

 Website: https://milad244.github.io/Milad-Sphere/index.html

-Milad Sphere: This website has useful information about me.
-It has my contact information, projects (some that aren't even on my github), my writing, and my personal show rankings.
+Milad Sphere: This is my first attempt at a professional style of website.
+It has my contact information, projects (some that aren't even on my github), my writing, and shows some of my personality.

-Tools used for this project: HTML, CSS, JS
+Tools used for this project: HTML, CSS, JS, Bootstrap